opensearch-project/documentation-website/_security-analytics/sec-analytics-config/detectors-config.md

 Once you navigate to the **Configure field mapping** page, the system attempts to automatically map fields between the two sources.
 Those field names that are not automatically mapped appear in the **Pending field mapping** table.
 In this table you can manually map rule fields to log fields, as shown in the following image.
 <br><img src="{{site.url}}{{site.baseurl}}/images/Security/pending-mappings.png" alt="Field mapping example for pending mappings" width="85%">

+While mapping fields, consider the following:
-* The Rule field name column lists field names based on all of the pre-packaged rules associated with the selected log type.
+* The Rule field name column lists field names based on all of the prepackaged rules associated with the selected log type.
 * The log field name column includes a dropdown list for each of the rule fields.
 Each dropdown list contains field names extracted from the log index.
 * To map a rule field name to a log field name, use the dropdown arrow to open the list of log fields and select the log field name from the list.
 To search for names in the log field list, enter text in the **Select a mapping field** box.
 <br><img src="{{site.url}}{{site.baseurl}}/images/Security/log-field.png" alt="Field mapping example for pending mappings" width="60%">